Skip to main content

 EndpointVerbPipeline

-/wiki-create/executewrite (new)pipelines/create.yaml
+/wiki-create/executewrite (new)server/pipelines/create.yaml

-/wiki-update/executewrite (edit)pipelines/update.yaml
+/wiki-update/executewrite (edit)server/pipelines/update.yaml

 DataFusion's SQL planner does not support INSERT ...
 ON CONFLICT, so create and edit are exposed as two explicit endpoints.
 The agent's pattern is: try wiki-update first; if it affects zero rows, fall back to wiki-create.
 Both re-embed the page inline in a single statement, so FTS and vector stay consistent either way.